 And while you’re away, remember to keep your passport (as well as money, tickets or insurance documents) in a safe place.
 It’s a good idea to take photos or store a digital copy of things like passport details or policy documents too, so if you do lose them, it’ll be easier to replace them.

 Keep in touch

-- DO let your friends and family know your itinerary so that they know your movements and will be able to contact you in an emergency.
+Make sure your friends and family know your plans and can contact you in an emergency.